alex-ilin/NO2/readme.txt

 - NppExec allows one to execute console commands, preconfigured to highlight XC error messages (double click on the message opens the file/position of the error);
-- QuickText plugin allows you to expand abbreviations to make full language constructs in a few keystrokes, e.g. type "p" and press Ctrl+Enter to replace "p" with a full PROCEDURE template with caret placed at the place to enter name the name for the new procedure.
-Press Ctrl+Enter again to move caret to the next predefined position in the template;
+- WebEdit plugin allows you to expand abbreviations to make full language constructs in a few keystrokes, e.g. type "p" and press Ctrl+Enter to replace "p" with a full PROCEDURE template with clipboard contents pasted as the procedure name and with caret placed in the new procedure body, properly indented;
 - Oberon2Lexer plugin provides support for syntax highlighting;
 - Obide plugin supports:
   * code tooltips (e.g. parameter list for a procedure, value for a constant,